ashrafsk359/Energy_Consumption_Forecasting_Time_series/README.md

-# 🔌 Energy Consumption Forecasting System
+# 🔌 Time Series Analysis by XGBoost Model for Future Prediction of Power Consumption

 A modular, interactive system for forecasting energy usage using SARIMA, Prophet, XGBoost, and LSTM models.
 It provides both appliance-level and area-level predictions and supports dynamic cost estimation based on user inputs.